 - Data collection, safety, and wayfinding/traveler information needs exist across all modes. - Roadway.
-The three main safety needs that have been identified for access to and along Lighthouse Bay Drive are the need to widen the road to accommodate vehicles and nonmotorized access more safety, the need to resolve the inconsistency in speed limits upon entrance and exit, and the need to add dedicated right-hand turn lanes on NC 12 to Lighthouse Bay Drive and Coquina Beach.
+The three main safety needs that have been identified for access to and along Lighthouse Bay Drive (RIP Route #0202) are the need to widen the road to accommodate vehicles and nonmotorized access more safely, the need to resolve the inconsistency in speed limits upon entrance and exit, and the need to add exclusive right turn lanes on NC 12 to Lighthouse Bay Drive (RIP Route #0202) and Coquina Beach.
 Other needs, which also relate to safety, include the provision of roadside viewing areas for Bodie Island Lighthouse and roadway traffic information. - Parking.
-The parking demand assessment indicates that current parking is sufficient to accommodate the full capacity of the lighthouse and other uses on site at any one time, but that accommodation of excess demand would require additional parking capacity or the provision of other transportation options to Bodie Island Lighthouse once it is open for climbing.
-Additional consideration of visitor experience and resource protection goals are recommended. - Transit.
+The parking demand assessment indicates that current parking is sufficient to accommodate the full capacity of the lighthouse and other uses on site at any one time, but that demand for climbing may exceed the lighthouse capacity.
+Consequently, there is a need for demand management strategies to ensure that demand for parking is matched with the capacity for the lighthouse to accommodate climbers.
+If this excess demand were to be accommodated, there would be a need for additional parking capacity or the provision of other transportation options to Bodie Island Lighthouse once it is open for climbing.
+There is also a need for designated bus parking that may involve a new parking area and there is a need for more data collection, in terms of information on the parking use at Cape Hatteras Lighthouse for comparison, and of parking use at Bodie Island Lighthouse, once it opens for climbing.
+Any decisions regarding increased parking capacity should include consideration of visitor experience and resource protection goals. - Transit.
 No public transportation service is in operation within the Bodie Island District.
-Although Cape Hatteras NS and local stakeholders expressed interest in transit and several plans have documented proposals, additional analysis is necessary to determine if any transit service is feasible for the study area. - Bicycle and Pedestrian.
+Cape Hatteras NS staff and local stakeholders have expressed interest in transit and several plans have documented previous proposals.
+Transit would provide visitors with another transportation option, may reduce vehicle use and parking demand, and may have interpretive and partnership opportunities so warrants consideration but such a system would need to be financially sustainable. - Bicycle and Pedestrian.
 There are several needs for bicycle and pedestrian improvements in terms of connectivity, access, and safety.
 Needs include connections between the Nags Head multi-use trail and NC 12, additional signage and intersection accommodations along NC 12, and improved access within the Bodie Island Lighthouse area. - Marine.
 No water taxi, ferry, or other marine public or private transportation is in operation within the Bodie Island District.
 Although several plans have documented the opportunity for and interest in water taxi services within the area, there is a need for coordination of such plans and identification of how such plans may apply to the study area.
-In addition, there is a need for improved nonmotorized water amenities and access and there are currently efforts underway to develop designated nonmotorized water trails along the North Carolina coast that may require additional facilities. - Traveler information and wayfinding.
+In addition, there is a need for improved nonmotorized water amenities and access and there are currently efforts underway to develop designated nonmotorized water trails along the North Carolina coast that may require additional facilities.

+- Traveler information and wayfinding.
 There is a need for improved on-site and pre-trip wayfinding or traveler information especially as Cape Hatteras NS provides additional infrastructure or encourages alternate modes of access and travel within Cape Hatteras NS.
-Wayfinding and traveler information should be incorporated and tailored to all modes of travel to provide directions, identification of sites including hours and amenities, modes of travel, and mileage.
+Wayfinding and traveler information should be incorporated and tailored to all modes of travel to provide directions, identification of sites including hours and amenities, modes of travel, and mileage. - Intermodal connection.

-Intermodal connection.
 As individual modal facilities and access are improved, need for facilities, such as storage/parking at transfer points, to accommodate connections between these modes will increase.